 Croydon is one of London’s greenest boroughs and we have amazing parks and woodlands all around us.
 How often do we get out into them?
 Why is it that people from BAME communities traditionally access them less than other communities?

 Wild in the City! is partnering with Croydon BME Forum to run Nature Connectors to explore these questions and get more people into nature.

 We’ll be providing a free programme of training to BAME volunteers who sign up to be Nature Connectors.
-Teaching woodland skills, exploring local green spaces and with plenty of campfire discussion, the course is designed to help people pass on what they’ve discovered, or rediscovered to friends, families and members of their communities.
+Teaching woodland skills, exploring local green spaces and with plenty of campfire conversation, the course is designed to help people pass on what they’ve discovered, or rediscovered to friends, families and members of their communities.
 We’ll explore barriers to accessing nature, and enable volunteers to gain the confidence to guide others.

 Too often people think that cities and the natural world are completely separate.
 But London is a green city, and Croydon is very green!
 We’ll give volunteers the tools to be able to engage people in the ways and wildlife of green spaces.
 Our training will focus on leading walks, befriending and nature awareness.

 If you’re interested and would like more details email email@example.com or call Beth on 07906832952

 Listen: Colourful radio interview: Nature Connectors: Black experiences of connection to nature